On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: Model

 Because each firm's payoff is equal to the hired worker's skill $y_i$ (plus the subsidy assigned to worker $i$ as an affirmative action, if any), firms want to predict the skill $y_i$ based on the characteristics $\bx_i$.
 We assume that characteristics and skills are associated as $y_i = \bx_i' \btheta_{g(i)} + \eps_i$, where $\btheta_g \in \Real^d$ is a \emph{coefficient parameter}, and $\eps_i \sim \Normal(0, \sigma^2_\eps)$ i.i.d.\ is an unpredictable error term.
 We assume $||\btheta_g|| \le S$ for some $S \in \Real_{+}$, where $||\cdot||$ is the standard L2-norm.
 Since $\eps_i$ is unpredictable, $q_i \coloneqq \bx_i' \btheta_{g(i)}$ is the best predictor of worker $i$'s skill $y_i$.

 The coefficient parameters $(\btheta_{g})_{g\in G}$ are initially unknown.
 Hence, unless firms share information about past hires, firms are unable to predict each worker's skill $y_i$.
-We assume that all firms share information about hiring cases.
-Accordingly, when firm $n$ makes a decision, in addition to the characteristics and groups of current workers $(\bx_i, g(i))_{i \in I(n)}$, firm $n$ can observe the characteristics and groups of all past candidates, $(\bx_i, g(i))$ for all $i \in \bigcup_{n' = 1}^{n - 1}I(n')$, the past firms' decisions $(\iota(n'))_{n' = 1}^{n-1}$, and the skills of previously hired workers $(y_{\iota(n')})_{n' = 1}^{n - 1}$.\footnote{If firms only share the information about some workers, social learning would slow and underestimation would become even more severe.} We refer to all realizations of these variables as the \emph{history} in round $n$, and denote it by $h(n)$.
+We assume that firms share information about past hiring cases.\footnote{Alternatively, we can assume that firms only share information about a certain fraction of workers.
+We expect that, under this assumption, (i) the results would not change qualitatively, and (ii) the statistical discrimination would become severer because it becomes more difficult to accumulate information about the minority group.} Accordingly, when firm $n$ makes a decision, in addition to the characteristics and groups of current workers $(\bx_i, g(i))_{i \in I(n)}$, firm $n$ observes the characteristics, groups, and skills of previously hired workers $(x_{\iota(n')}, g(\iota(n')), y_{\iota(n')})_{n' = 1}^{n - 1}$.
+We refer to all realizations of these variables as the \emph{history} in round $n$, and denote it by $h(n)$.
 Formally, $h(n)$ is given by

 Note that, $h(n)$ does not include information about (i) the worker hired by firm $n$, or (ii) that worker's actual skill.
 This is because the notation $h(n)$ represents the information set firm $n$ faces when it makes a hiring decision.
 We denote the set of all the possible histories in round $n$ by $H(n)$.
 The firm's decision rule for hiring and the government's subsidy rule are defined as a function that maps a history to a hiring decision and the subsidy amount (described later).
 For notational convenience, we often omit $h(n)$.